 ArchitectsUpsetters Architects / Shuzo Okabe

-From the architect.
+Text description provided by the architects.
 The hotel is conveniently located, which is just 10 minutes walk from Shinjuku Station and on the side of Shinjuku Gyoen National Garden.
 Its bilingual staff serves the overseas visitors very well.

 To invite more customers from other countries, an universal room was required.
 The other three rooms were needed to be capable of accommodating much more people per room to meet the demands of families and youth.